josepablocam/transfer/README.md

 to interact with `transfer`.

+# Extracting functions from our datasets
+Please see the README.md in `runner/` which discusses how to build an (isolated) environment for executing the third party Kaggle scripts from which we extract functions.

 # FAQ
 * I'm having issues with query results not returning their corresponding code, etc.
   - `neo4j` can be a bit annoying some times, particularly because we are using